Partners and Programs

 UNM Recycling Department

 The UNM Recycling Department helps to protect the UNM and New Mexico environment by diverting recyclable materials from landfill and ensuring diverted materials are beneficially reused.
 We collect potentially recyclable materials such as paper, aluminum cans/plastic bottles/glass bottles/tin cans, cardboard, CDs/DVDs, scrap metal, wooden pallets, etc. from UNM campus facilities and store or process the materials for off-site reclamation.
 Throughout campus there are recycling stations that are designed to help the UNM community recycle; the stations are clearly labeled and easy to use.
 The Recycling Department is constantly looking for new materials to recycle and new ways to recycle what is already collected from the campus.
-If you have ideas and want to help, please contact Linda McCormick, Resource Conservation Manager, at 269-6131 or firstname.lastname@example.org.
+Please contact the UNM Recycling Supervisor at 277-0842 or firstname.lastname@example.org if you have any questions about recycling at the University of New Mexico.

 UNM Purchasing is implementing the 4-P procurement model, which is designed to ensure fiscal stewardship while promoting practices that improve public health and safety, reduce pollution, and conserve natural resources.
 In doing so, UNM seeks to establish business relationships with vendors and manufacturers who share our University's values and concerns for the environment and social equity.